clap-rs/clap/README.md

 * **Default Values**: Although not specifically provided by `clap` you can achieve this exact functionality from Rust's `Option<&str>.unwrap_or("some default")` method (or `Result<T,String>.unwrap_or(T)` when using typed values)
 * **Automatic Version from Cargo.toml**: `clap` is fully compatible with Rust's `env!()` macro for automatically setting the version of your application to the version in your Cargo.toml.
 See [09_auto_version example](examples/09_auto_version.rs) for how to do this (Thanks to [jhelwig](https://github.com/jhelwig) for pointing this out)
 * **Typed Values**: You can use several convenience macros provided by `clap` to get typed values (i.e. `i32`, `u8`, etc.) from positional or option arguments so long as the type you request implements `std::str::FromStr` See the [12_typed_values example](examples/12_typed_values.rs).
 You can also use `clap`s `arg_enum!` macro to create an enum with variants that automatically implement `std::str::FromStr`.
 See [13a_enum_values_automatic example](examples/13a_enum_values_automatic.rs) for details
 * **Suggestions**: Suggests corrections when the user enters a typo.
-For example, if you defined a `--myoption` argument, and the user mistakenly typed `--moyption` (notice `y` and `o` transposed), they would receive a `Did you mean '--myoption' ?` error and exit gracefully.
+For example, if you defined a `--myoption` argument, and the user mistakenly typed `--moyption` (notice `y` and `o` transposed), they would receive a `Did you mean '--myoption'?` error and exit gracefully.
 This also works for subcommands and flags.
 (Thanks to [Byron](https://github.com/Byron) for the implementation) (This feature can optionally be disabled, see 'Optional Dependencies / Features')
 * **Colorized Errors (Non Windows OS only)**: Error message are printed in in colored text (this feature can optionally be disabled, see 'Optional Dependencies / Features').
 * **Global Arguments**: Arguments can optionally be defined once, and be available to all child subcommands.
 * **Custom Validations**: You can define a function to use as a validator of argument values.
 Imagine defining a function to validate IP addresses, or fail parsing upon error.
 This means your application logic can be solely focused on *using* values.